LARS-research/HL-GNN/README.md

 # Heuristic Learning with Graph Neural Networks: A Unified Framework for Link Prediction

-This repository contains the implementation for the paper titled "Heuristic Learning with Graph Neural Networks: A Unified Framework for Link Prediction," which is currently under review for WWW 2024.
+This repository contains the implementation for the paper titled "Heuristic Learning with Graph Neural Networks: A Unified Framework for Link Prediction," which is currently under review for KDD 2024.

 ## Requirements